grupocoqueiro/escpos-php/README.md

 Parameters:
 - `PrintConnector $connector`: The PrintConnector to send data to.
 - `CapabilityProfile $profile` Supported features of this printer.
 If not set, the "default" CapabilityProfile will be used, which is suitable for Epson printers.

-See [example/interface/](https://github.com/mike42/escpos-php/tree/master/example/interface/) for ways to open connections for different platforms and interfaces.

 ### barcode($content, $type)
 Print a barcode.